TrueOsiris/docker-vrising/README.md

 Configuration settings are still those in /path/on/host/dedicatedserverfiles/VRisingServer_Data/StreamingAssets/Settings<br>
 so NOT those in /persistentdata.
 Working on that.

-- If you forward ports, you can only use direct connect.
+- If you forward ports, you can only use direct connect.<br>
 If you want to see the server in the server list and want to use 27015-27016/UDP for example, <br>
 you'll need to change the ports in the ServerHostSettings.json file to 27015 and 27016.<br>
 And then just expose ports <br>

-    -p 27015:27015
+    -p 27015:27015 \
     -p 27016:27016

 ### environment variables